gmp007/2D-van-der-Waals-Intercalation-Pipeline/Material-Design-Pipeline/Structures-VASP-format/README.md

 1. Un-comment lines 50 and 51, and comment-out lines below 51 in the 'run.py' script

-2. Upadate "molecules.txt" with the
+2. Upadate "molecules.txt" with the PubChem IDs and SMILES of the molecules.
+This information is available in